Philmod/gcb-docker-compose/README.md

 1. Build the Docker image of the `counter` application
 1. In the background, start a stack with the newly-built application and its dependencies
 1. Run the integration tests against this running stack
-1. Push the newly built and tested image to the registry
+1. Push the newly-built and tested image to the registry